 “Did I ask to be saved?
 Or did you hear of a dragon to slay, and think nothing but glory and the ring of your name in tavern stories?”

 He looked then.
 Truly looked.
 At Arista.
 At the dragon purring under the caress of her hand.
 And Arista saw the truth bleed into him like poison: a cage was not a cage if the bird chose to be there, and called it her castle.

 “Witch,” he hissed, despair sending him cruel.
 “Trickster and witch.
 Who are you to tell

 such a lie?
 To feed princes to a pet?”
 He sneered, the whites of his rolling eyes bright in his reddened face.

 “Have I lied?
 Or have I simply lived, and your prideful dreaming did the rest?”

 Odile rumbled, pressing her nose to Arista’s back.
 Smoke pooled at the princess’s feet, curled up the walls, inched towards Jorbir.
 It smelled of the mountain heart of Odile’s birth.

 “Now,” said the princess, “take off your boots.”

 Lauren Everdell lives in Gloucestershire, UK.
 Her work is forthcoming in Neon, and has appeared in The Drabble, Ellipsis and Reflex, as well as several anthologies.
 When not writing she’s usually painting furniture but either way is never without Fable, her chocolate Labrador.
-You can find Lauren on Twitter.
+You can find Lauren on Twitter and on her homepage.